Veewee Command Options

 You can also use Veewee as a Vagrant plugin.

-As a plugin, Veewee introduces the subcommand basebox
+As a plugin, Veewee introduces the subcommand basebox on top of the vagrant command:

 $ vagrant basebox